phonologus/edam/README.md

     make clean && make && make install

-Installation is into `$PREFIX/bin` or `/usr/local/bin` if `$PREFIX` is not defined.
+Installation is into `$PREFIX/bin`, or to `/usr/local/bin` if `$PREFIX` is not defined.
 The `edam` binary is self-contained, and can be moved anywhere.
 The manpage is installed to `$PREFIX/share/man/man1`.
 The `sedam` script and its manpage are also installed.